kzamojcin/personal_template/notes/stepByStepHowToCreateAbasicTemplate.md

 3.

-Whenever you use a float attribute, you take the element from the default/normal flow of the page, so it might be necessary to clear after float so elements do not collapse on each other.
+Whenever you use a float attribute, you take the element out from the default/normal flow of the page, so it might be necessary to clear after float so elements do not collapse on each other.

 Below, an example how to clear after our floated elements with the use of a mixin named clearfix.